Vaishnavi0411/Develop-Interactive-Web-Pages-Using-DOM-AND-DOM-Events/README.md

 Step 1: In the script.js file, define function `toggleView()`.
 The `toggleView()` function should dynamically add styles/CSS class that toggles the view between grid view and list view.​

 Step 2: The function `toggleView()` should get invoked when the user clicks on the link with the text "Toggle View".

-### Submission Instructions

-1. This is a test enabled practice, hence, the solution will have to undergo automated evaluation process.
-    - For automated evaluation, the solution should be first tested locally and then on hobbes.
-2. Steps to test the code locally:
-    1. Ensure the solution code is provided in the specified files only.
-    2. From the command line terminal, set the path to the folder containing cloned boilerplate code.
-    3. Run the command `npm run test` to test the solution locally.
-    4. Ensure all the test cases are passing locally and then push the solution to git for automated testing on `hobbes`.
-3. Steps to test the code on hobbes:
-    1. Open the submission page at `https://codereview.stackroute.niit.com/#/submission`.
-    2. Submit the solution.
-    3. For the failed test cases, refactor the code locally and submit it for re-evaluation.